iiasa/ece-docs/scenario-databases.rst

 hosted by IIASA (and to which you have access) using :func:`pyam.iiasa.platforms()`.

-You can use :func:`pyam.read_iiasa()` for simple queries or the **ixmp4** package for connecting to a platform and execute more complex requests.
+You can use :func:`pyam.read_iiasa()` for simple queries or the **ixmp4** package for connecting to a platform and executing other requests.

 .. code:: python